 A wedding ceremony took place on the farm field over 1000 years ago the day before Halloween.
 A powerful tribe leader named Shappa was marrying two lovely sisters.
-Yes Polygyny was Common in Native American culture.
-However lurking in the shadows was the jealous serial killer Akecheta who had been bullied by the tribal leader during his childhood.
+Yes, Polygyny was Common in Native American culture.
+However, lurking in the shadows was the jealous serial killer Akecheta who had been bullied by the tribal leader during his childhood.
 Chief Shappa was now a mature, and benevolent leader beloved by all except Akecheta.
 The recent missing tribe members had been blamed on a dark spirit, and there was hope this wedding ceremony, combined with a cleansing ritual, would rid the tribe of their troubles.
-Akecheta was in fact responsible for the missing people who he mercilessly murdered, and then blatantly buried nearby under the tribes nose.
+Akecheta was, in fact, responsible for the missing people who he mercilessly murdered, and then blatantly buried nearby under the tribe’s nose.

 Akecheta was vulnerable to a dark spirit who influenced his violent tendencies.
 This caused him to silently snap during the joyous ceremony as he witnessed what he perceived as the sickening adulation showered upon Chief Shappa.
 It took all his will power to hold back a personal slaughtering spree but he knew he’d surely parish going up against the entire tribe.
 Instead, he pilfered supplies from the Medicine Man’s teepee and mixed up a deadly concoction.
 He then proceeded to lace the wedding refreshments with the vile substance.
 Naturally, he had to sweet talk a fair Indian maiden tending to the food, and beverages to lull her into submission so he could do his dastardly deed.